caotrongphuoc/mini-clock/docs/02-guide-coding-rules.md

 ## V. Commit message convention

-Every commit must follow the format `[ACTION] short description` so git history stays readable and filterable.
+Every commit must follow the format `[ACTION] short description` so the git history stays easy to read and easy to filter.

 ### 1. Workflow